senecajs-labs/seneca-store-query/README.md

 - or$: `.list$({ or$: [{name: 'something'}, {price: 200}]})`
 - and$: `.list$({ and$: [{name: 'something'}, {price: 200}]})`

+Notes:
-Note: These logical operators accepts only arrays as values.
+- These logical operators accepts only arrays as values.

-Note: These operators can be used together to build more complex queries
+- These operators can be used together to build more complex queries

-Note: These logical operators can be used also with any Comparison query operators described above.
+- These logical operators can be used also with any Comparison query operators described above.

-Note: A complex example:
+A complex example:

 ```js
 ent.list$(